isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 Multi-Threading Settings in Different Backends
 ----------------------------------------------

-Both kea-dhcp4 and kea-dhcp6 are tested internally to determine which settings gave the best performance.
-Although this section describes our results, those are just recommendations and are very dependent on the particular hardware that was used for testing.
+Both ``kea-dhcp4`` and ``kea-dhcp6`` are tested internally to determine which settings give the best performance.
+Although this section describes our results, they are just recommendations and are very dependent on the particular hardware that was used for testing.
 We strongly advise that administrators run their own performance tests.